'Scorched Earth Warfare': The Truth Behind the All-Out Fight Between the Media and Trump

 So writes veteran journalist Howard Kurtz, host of Fox News's "Media Buzz" and former Washington Post columnist, in a new book, Media Madness: Donald Trump, the Press, and the War over the Truth.

-Pat Robertson interviews Howard Kurtz about Media Madness on Tuesday's 700 Club.
+Pat Robertson interviewed Howard Kurtz about Media Madness on Tuesday's 700 Club.
+Watch above.

 In it, Kurz offers a stunning exposé of how supposedly objective journalists, alarmed by Trump's success, have moved into the opposing camp.
 Kurtz uncovers how journalists have abandoned any semblance of fairness and neutrality out of a heavy conviction that they must save the country from Trump.